block/goose-mobile/README.md

 ![Screenshot 2025-05-05 at 12 18 07 pm](https://github.com/user-attachments/assets/22b11dd7-0adf-428b-94db-6c1afc600b3e)

+Goose Mobile as your home launcher

 https://github.com/user-attachments/assets/87b73419-c27a-4368-9b60-c544e4d1b575

 ## Introduction
-Welcome to Goose Mobile, an interpretation of Goose, but for Android, providing maximal automation of every day tasks on a personal device.
+Welcome to Goose Mobile, an interpretation of [Goose](https://github.com/block/goose), but for Android, providing maximal automation of every day tasks on a personal device.

 Using various capabilities of android, this allows goose mobile to automate end to end tasks, either when needed, or using it as a home screen replacement.